kotakasahara/IBiSA_tools/doc/source/appendix.rst

   for ts in u.trajectory:
       writer.write_next_timestep(ts)

-The script convert *trajectory.ncdf* (AMBER, NetCDF file) into *trajectory.trr* file (GROMACS, .trr file). *initial.pdb* is the initial coordinates writtein in the flat .pdb format.
+The script converts *trajectory.ncdf* (AMBER, NetCDF file) into *trajectory.trr* file (GROMACS, .trr file). *initial.pdb* is the initial coordinates writtein in the flat .pdb format.